1andyhopper/nita/docs/step-by-step-nita-project.md

 Generally, there is little need to modify most of the files mentioned above, with the exception of `project.yaml` and `build/sites.yaml`.

-- **`project.yaml`**: This file can be customized for specific job categories within NITA.
+- **`project.yaml`**: This file can be customised for specific job categories within NITA.
 It's where you define parameters such as the Docker or Kubernetes image to be loaded when the Jenkins job is executed, allowing you to tailor the project environment to your needs.

 - **`build/sites.yaml`**: This file should be updated to reflect the new project requirements and the various roles you have generated.
 Configuring this file correctly ensures that the deployment process aligns with the Ansible roles associated with your devices.

-By utilizing these standard files and understanding their purposes, you can effectively manage your NITA projects and streamline the process of network automation.
+By utilising these standard files and understanding their purposes, you can effectively manage your NITA projects and streamline the process of network automation.

 ----

-### Customizing `project.yaml`
+### customising `project.yaml`
 This file will include essential fields like `name:` and `description:`, along with several `action` statements.
 Each action defines jobs and should include these basic statements:

 | Statement         | Description                                                                 |